Paloftzer/TSWCharCreator/README.md

-Z Sword - *A mystical sword with some kind of power inside of it* Infinity Gauntlet - *A gauntlet with all of the six infinity stones, time, power, space, reality, soul, and mind* Death Note - *A notebook with the powers of a shinigami, write down anyone's name and they will die* Excalibur - *Excalibur the legendary sword, it is said whoever wealds the sword will be king* Durandal - *A legendary sword said to be unbreakable* Mons Meg - *A 6.6 ton cannon with a barrel length of 2.8m, one cannon ball weighs 175kg* Trident - *The trident of Poseidon can control and create water* Mjolnir - *Mjolnir can summon storms and lightning* Gungnir - *The spear of Odin*
+Z Sword - *A mystical sword with some kind of power inside of it* Infinity Gauntlet - *A gauntlet with all of the six infinity stones, time, power, space, reality, soul, and mind* Death Note - *A notebook with the powers of a shinigami, write down anyone's name and they will die* Excalibur - *Excalibur the legendary sword, it is said whoever wields the sword will be king* Durandal - *A legendary sword said to be unbreakable* Mons Meg - *A 6.6 ton cannon with a barrel length of 2.8m, one cannon ball weighs 175kg* Trident - *The trident of Poseidon, which can control and create water* Mjolnir - *Mjolnir can summon storms and lightning* Gungnir - *The spear of Odin*
-Armor of Achilles - **
-Pridwen - *The shield of king Arthur*
+Armor of Achilles - *The armor of achille's decreases enemy morale while increasing the morale of your allies* Pridwen - *The shield of king Arthur*
 Aegis - *The shield of Zeus*
 Infinite Quiver - *An infinite quiver of arrows*
 Gun - *Glock 19*
 Talaria - *The sandals of the god Hermes*
-Arrow of Brahma - *The arrow of the hindu god Ramachandra* Asi - **
+Arrow of Brahma - *The arrow of the hindu god Ramachandra* Asi - *A legendary divine lotus sword created in ancient times as the first weapon to destroy the enemies of the gods* Sharanga - *The bow of the Hindu God Vishnu*
-Sharanga
-Gram
-Gae Bulg
-Muramasa
+Gram - *Sword of the hero Sigurd from Norse mythology, also known as Nothung in the Ring cycle* Gae Bulg - *Spear of Cúchulainn; made from the bones of a sea monster* Muramasa - *The katana forged by famous swordsmith Muramasa, it was rumored that it was a demonic sword that can curse the wielder to murder people*
-Kusanagi
+Kusanagi - *Legendary Japanese sword*
-Colada
-Panacea
-The Holy Grail
-Kavacha
-Helmet of Rostam
-Tarnhelm
-Cap of Invisibility
-Green Armor
-Crown of Immortality
-Cloud-stepping Boots
+Colada - *The other sword of El Cid, its power depends on the warrior that wields it* Panacea - *A magical pill that can heal and restore any physical injuries* The Holy Grail - *The holy grail can provide, eternal youth and can heal the user* Kavacha - *Hindu armor*
+Tarnhelm - *Similar to the Cap of Invisibility from greek mythology, it also provides invisibility* Cap of Invisibility - *the Cap of Hades, provides invisibility* Green Armor - *From norse mythology, protects the wearer from phsycial injuries* Crown of Immortality - *Makes the wearer immortal* Cloud-stepping Boots - *Allows you to walk on air*

 # Terminology